LS2002/Python-Android-Underworld-Energy-Stamina-Consumer/README.md

-# Python-Android-Underworld-Energy-Stamina-Consumer
+# Python-iOS-UE-Energy-Stamina-Consumer

-This tool helps Android players of Underworld Empire to use up their Energy and Stamina, without manually tapping the game.
+This tool helps iOS players of Underworld Empire to use up their Energy and Stamina, without manually tapping the game.
 It's helpful to train minions.